saifalfalah/react-handbook/content/redux/index.md

 ;(currentState, action) => newState
 ```

-A pure function takes an input and returns an output without changing the input nor anything else.
+A pure function takes an input and returns an output without changing the input or anything else.
 Thus, a reducer returns a completely new state tree object that substitutes the previous one.

 ### What a reducer should not do